OlajideOlagunju/GCP_Mage_Data_Pipeline/README.md

 # Extracting the Data in Mage
-- Connecting to Google Cloud Storage API and converting data to Dataframe
+Connecting to Google Cloud Storage API and converting data to Dataframe

+    config_path = path.join(get_repo_path(), 'io_config.yaml')
+    config_profile = 'default'

+    bucket_name = 'work_order_gcp_mage_pipeline-cloudgeek'
+    object_key = 'work-order-management-module.csv'

+    response = GoogleCloudStorage.with_config(ConfigFileLoader(config_path, config_profile)).load(
+        bucket_name,
+        object_key,
+    )

-# Transforming the Data
+# Transforming the Data in Mage

+We will use the Mage transformer to carry out data cleaning and transformation steps, then we will also create our fact and dimension tables (based on the schema shown earlier).
+The Transformer block in Mage is very useful as it ensures that data is standardized and prepared for downstream analysis, i.e. when we want to export/load data to the database/data warehouse.

 Viewing the [Source data](https://github.com/OlaOlagunju/GCP_Mage_Data_Pipeline/blob/main/1.%20Source%20Data/work-order-management-module.csv) seen below, it contains 206,058 Rows and 7 Columns.
 For the sake of understanding each of the steps in the data transformation which is the 'T' in ETL, we will use a jupyter notebook to replicate the transformation we will eventually do in mage.
 Loading the dataset in a dataframe shows the information below:

 ![source_dataset_info](https://github.com/OlaOlagunju/GCP_Mage_Data_Pipeline/blob/main/8.%20Images/source_dataset_info.png)